-Dr. Lingua is interested in adapting advances in adult surgical procedures to particularly difficult needs of the pediatric patient.
-For example, defining the role of refractive surgical technologies used for elective procedures in the adult, to address the problem of intractable amblyopia in the child.
+His clinical interests include adapting advances in adult surgical procedures to particularly difficult needs of the pediatric patient.
+For example, Lingua has adapted the use of refractive surgical technologies used for elective procedures in adult patients to address the problem of intractable amblyopia in children.

-Lingua is developing surgical techniques to treat involuntary eye movement (nystagmus).
-He also is working toward solutions for children whose developmental disabilities preclude the use of traditional eyewear.
-These children, who have such severe refractive errors that go uncorrected, may advance developmentally if they could see without the eyeglasses, which they reject as part of their syndromal behavior.
+Lingua also is developing surgical techniques to treat involuntary eye movement (nystagmus), and on finding solutions for children whose developmental disabilities preclude the use of traditional eye wear.
+These children, whose severe refractive vision problems may go uncorrected, could benefit developmentally if they could see without eyeglasses, which they often reject as part of their syndromal behavior.

 Lingua earned his medical degree at the University of Southern California, where he also completed a surgical internship and general surgical residency.
 He also completed residencies in ophthalmology and pediatric ophthalmology at the University of Medicine & Dentistry of New Jersey, and a fellowship in pediatric ophthalmology at USC.

 He sees patients at the UC Irvine Health Gavin Herbert Eye Institute in Irvine and at UC Irvine Medical Center in Orange.